 The Company's treasury department is responsible for liquidity, funding as well as settlement management.
 In addition, processes and policies related to such risks are overseen by senior management.
 The management monitors the Company's net liquidity position through forecasts on the basis of expected cash flows.

-The table below provides details regarding the contractual maturities of significant financial liabilities as at March 31, 2022 and March 31, 2021.
+The details regarding the contractual maturities of financial liabilities as at March 31, 2023 and March 31, 2022 are as below